Surajv311/mDumpSWE/SQL-Functions/README.md

 ----------------------------------------------------------------------

-- SQL UPSERT command: It’s “update” and “insert.”
+- SQL UPSERT command: It’s “update” and “insert”.
 In the context of relational databases, an upsert is a database operation that will update an existing row if a specified value already exists in a table, and insert a new row if the specified value doesn't already exist.
 - SQL clause "GROUP BY 1" mean: It means to group by the first column of your result set regardless of what it's called.
 You can do the same with ORDER BY.
 - SQL CHECK constraint: It is used to specify the condition that must be validated in order to insert data into a table.
 Eg: